Sali Çekaj

 Sali Çekaj (22 June 1956 – 19 April 1999) was a Kosovo Albanian political activist and commander of the Armed Forces of the Republic of Kosovo (FARK) and of the Kosovo Liberation Army (KLA) who was killed during the Battle of Kosharë.

 Early life

 Sali Çekaj was born on 22 June 1956, in the village of Broliq, Deçan.
 Raised in a family that valued patriotism, he pursued legal studies and graduated as a lawyer.
-His education and contacts with prominent figures worldwide shaped his strong sense of justice and national identity.
 His early legal career involved political activism, where he advocated for the rights of Albanians under Serbian administration.

 Political activism

 Çekaj's political activism began in the 1980s during the mass demonstrations in Kosovo in 1981.
 He was a vocal opponent of the oppressive policies of the Yugoslav government and became a key leader in his community.
 By the early 1990s, he played a significant role in organizing protests in support of the Trepça miners' strike and mobilizing resistance against Serbian rule.

 Sali Çekaj was one of the primary contributors to the drafting of the Kaçanik Constitution in 1990, which aimed to assert Kosovo's autonomy.
 He worked closely with fellow activists to establish a communal statute for the Deçan municipality, making it one of the few areas with its own governing framework in defiance of Serbian laws.
 His unwavering commitment to the cause led to an arrest warrant issued by Serbian authorities, forcing him to flee to Germany in 1991.